 The current value in the source environment matches the one specified in the environment variable

-There is a value set for the target environment (or, if not, in "Any other environment").
+There is a value set for the target environment

 When comparing elements between environments, Salto will hide differences that match a variable's source and destination environment values, to help users focus on meaningful differences.
 In this case, the element will show the value in the destination environment, with a useful popover to show all values: